 Reversible Seats: 1956 Packard Caribbean

-The Caribbean was Packard’s top-of-the-line automobile from 1953 to 1956.
-It was both styling and elegant and would represent the last of the “true” Packards.
+04/22/2024: The Caribbean was Packard’s top-of-the-line automobile from 1953 to 1956.
+It was both stylish and elegant and would represent the last of the “true” Packards.
 Beginning in 1957, Packards would become rebadged Studebakers for two years before the marque disappeared forever.
 This ’56 Caribbean looks like a well-kept original car that you could drive as-is before considering the huge expense of a full restoration.
-Located in Sonoma, California, this stately beauty is available here on Facebook Marketplace for $45,000.
-Our thanks for a grand tip to Barn Finder T.J.
+Located in Sonoma, California, our thanks for the original tip goes out to Barn Finder T.J.

 Based on the Pan American show car that Packard exhibited in 1952, the Caribbean debuted as a convertible in 1953 and was joined by a hardtop (like the seller’s car) in its final year, 1956).
 The car was intended to help Packard hold its own against Cadillac and Lincoln, but the effort would be short-lived.
 The company merged with Studebaker in 1954 and the last Packard-built automobiles were assembled two years later.
 Production facilities in Detroit would be closed, and the Packard engine plant would be sold off (because the merger wasn’t going well).
 The so-called “Packardbakers” of 1957-58 didn’t resonate well with buyers and Packard dealers, so the marque died before there could be any 1959 models.
 Notice the dual antennas out back.
 When extended, they remind me of fishing poles!